itchy-o/rfid_experiment/test2/README.md

 The sensor consists of a circular foamcore "sensor deck" with three PN532 RFID sensors arranged in an equilateral triangle with radially-symmetric orientation for areal coverage.
-The sensors are packed snuggly without overlapping.
+The sensors are packed tightly without overlapping.
-The resulting center-to-center spacing of the three sensors is 52, 49, 50 mm, for a triangular area of 1095 mm^2
+The resulting center-to-center spacing of the three sensors is 52, 49, 50 mm, for a triangular area of 1095 mm^2.

 ![sensor deck](rfidtest2.png)